Turian (Mass Effect): Culture

-Turian culture is modeled on that of the ancient Roman civilization, and is fundamentally egalitarian with no apparent definition of specific gender roles.
-Turian society is centered around their military, which is supported by a well-developed infrastructure, and is considered to be an all-encompassing public works organization as opposed to merely being a state-sanctioned armed force.
-Most turians have a strong sense of public service, and serves the state in some capacity; military service for every citizen is seen as a mandatory part of adulthood and a cornerstone of their culture.
-The Turian Hierarchy, a hierarchical meritocracy which promotes individuals based on the assessments of superiors and peer, is the governing body of turian society.
-The Hierarchy is considered to be powerful, stable, and proactive in suppressing perceived threats, with each member of the Council of Hierarchs known as primarchs in command of an entire star cluster.
-The turian economy is larger than that of the human Systems Alliance but inferior to the asari in terms of size and power, with the role of business development primarily handled by a client race known as the volus.
+The Turian Hierarchy, a stratocratic hierarchical meritocracy which promotes individuals based on the assessments of superiors and peer, is the governing body of turian society.
+The Hierarchy is considered to be powerful, stable, and proactive in suppressing perceived threats, with each member of the Council of Hierarchs known as "primarchs" in command of an entire star cluster.
+The turian economy is larger than that of the human Systems Alliance but inferior to the asari Republics in terms of size and power, with the role of business development primarily handled by a client race known as the volus.

 A widespread species in the galaxy that lives according to a martial code of conduct, the turians are commonly perceived by other species to be disciplined, forthright and rule-abiding in terms of personality.
 Many turians bear distinctive facial markings or tattoos unique to their home colony, considered to be both a badge of honor as well as a cultural relic from a bygone era in which the species as a whole were embroiled in civil war.
-The turian fleet is the largest in Citadel space, and their armed forces make up the single largest portion of the council's military force.
-Due to their role at the center of the Citadel's military, they often serve as law enforcement on behalf of the asari and salarians, and the starships used by other species within Council space are often based on turian designs.
+The turian armed forces are the largest in Citadel space, and their armed forces make up the single largest portion of the council's military force.
+The turian fleet is most battle tested in the Milky Way Galaxy, its naval architects and combat systems engineers set the galactic standard for warship design, while its immense military-industrial complex is home to the most advanced defense contractors.
+Due to their role at the center of the Citadel's military.
+They often serve as law enforcement on behalf of the asari and salarians, and the starships used by other species within Council space are often based on turian designs.

+Turians' native religion manifests as a form animism, a believe that groups and areas have "spirits" that transcend the individual.
+For example, a military unit would be considered to have a literal spirit that embodies the honor and courage it has displayed.
+A city's spirit reflects the accomplishments and industry of its residents.
+These spirits are neither good nor evil, nor are they appealed to for intercession.
+Turians do not believe spirits can affect the world, but spirits can inspire the living.
+Turians enjoy absolute freedom of religion and can practice whatever appeals to them so long as it does not impede anyone's ability to perform their duties.
+There are many practitioners of the asari siarist philosophy.
+Since opening diplomatic dialog with the Human Systems Alliance, some Turians have embraced Confucianism and Zen Buddhism.